 Critically endangered, the survival of the spikethumb frog is threatened by habitat loss and disease.

-Join our Indigo Field Team and explore the mysterious cloud forests of Alta Verapaz!
+Explore with Indigo and discover the mysterious cloud forests of Alta Verapaz!

 Rowland is a passionate advocate for the conservation of reptiles & amphibians.

 An experienced expedition leader from many years of fieldwork across the tropics, Rowland found his mission in Guatemala!

 With such an amazing diversity of reptiles & amphibians in Guatemala, it is the perfect field classroom to teach wildlife enthusiasts about conservation, wildlife surveying, and connecting with nature!

 A great teacher in fieldwork and practical herpetology.Adam Rad